sharc-lab/HLSFactory/docs/source/tutorials/intel_flow.md

 ## HLS Synthesis and Implementation

-Finally, we perform HLS synthesis and implementation using Intel toolflows.
+Finally, we perform HLS synthesis and implementation using Intel tool flows.

 ```python
 from hlsfactory.flow_intel import IntelHLSSynthFlow, IntelQuartusImplFlow